 But rather than completely replace the existing doors, the company invested in a metal conversion system (MCS), which transforms bronze or brass surfaces to give them the more up-to-date look of brushed stainless steel.

-According to Dale Donat, CEO of Mid America Metals, “In the 32 years I have been in the metal refinishing business, I have never seen a product make the transformation from bronze to stainless steel look as well as our proprietary system of MCS.”
+According to Dale Donat, CEO of Mid America Specialty Services, “In the 32 years I have been in the metal refinishing business, I have never seen a product make the transformation from bronze to stainless steel look as well as our proprietary system of MCS.”

 - A metal conversion system doesn’t just cover up the metal like paint does.